Best Advocacy Resource for Twice-Exceptional (2e) Students in Colorado

 What the Right Advocacy Resource Must Include

-Any advocacy resource for 2e students in Colorado must specifically address the ALP/IEP integration requirement.
-National guides don't cover this because most states don't have an equivalent statute.
+Any advocacy resource for 2e students in Colorado should specifically address ALP/IEP coordination.
+National guides don't cover this because most states don't have an equivalent framework.
 A Colorado-specific resource must explain:

-• How to demand that the IEP team consider the child's cognitive profile when setting goals (a gifted child's IEP goals should not be pegged to grade-level expectations if their ability level is significantly higher)
+- How to request that the IEP team consider the child's cognitive profile when setting goals (a gifted child's IEP goals should not be pegged to grade-level expectations if their ability level is significantly higher)

-• How to require ALP/IEP integration so the two plans work together rather than creating scheduling conflicts or contradictory interventions
+- How to request ALP/IEP coordination so the two plans work together rather than creating scheduling conflicts or contradictory interventions

 Standard evaluation request letters ask the school to evaluate a child who is "struggling academically."
 For 2e students, the letter must be framed differently — requesting evaluation of a child whose disability is masked by compensatory strategies, whose performance is significantly below their cognitive potential, and whose social-emotional functioning is deteriorating despite adequate academic grades.